Jay-uw/meta-ads-health-dashboard/README.md

 ---

 ### 🔗 Interactive Features
-- The “Video Link” column in the TikTok section is now clickable and opens in a new tab.
-- Headers such as “Ad Name” or “Results” are now detected regardless of uppercase, lowercase, or spacing differences.
-The dashboard automatically finds the correct columns even if the file has variations in naming.
+- Clickable TikTok video links
+- Flexible column detection regardless of formatting differences

 ---

-## 🎯 Who It’s For
+## 🎯 Who It Is For
-This dashboard is ideal for:
+Ideal for:
-- Digital advertisers and social media managers
+- Advertisers and social media managers
-- Marketing analysts and automation teams
+- Data analysts and automation pros
-- Agencies managing both Meta and TikTok campaigns
+- Agencies handling Meta and TikTok performance

-Whether auditing past performance or optimizing live campaigns, the **Marketing Health Dashboard** helps you make faster and smarter data-driven decisions.

 ---

 ## 🧩 Tech Overview
-- Built using JavaScript, HTML, and CSS.
+- JavaScript, HTML, CSS
-- Reads Excel data via `.xlsx` upload.
+- `.xlsx` processing
-- Includes separate logic for Meta and TikTok analysis.
+- Modular scoring logic for each platform
-- Fully responsive and browser-based.
+- Fully browser-based and responsive

 ---

 <details>
   <summary><strong>🗓️ Updates Log</strong></summary>

+### 🗓️ November 7, 2025 - Meta Ads Scoring System Upgrade
+A major update has been implemented to unify scoring across **Engagement** and **Lead Generation** campaigns.

+**New Universal Metrics Added:**
+- Cost per Messaging Conversation
+- New Messaging Contacts
+- Impressions
+- Reach

+**New Weighting Structure:**
+- 40 percent: Cost per Messaging Conversation
+- 40 percent: New Messaging Contacts
+- 10 percent: Reach
+- 10 percent: Impressions

+**Dynamic Intelligent Weighting:**
+If a metric is missing (for example older Engagement campaigns with no New Messaging Contacts), its weight is redistributed across the existing metrics so all campaigns still score fairly out of 100.

+**Updated Tables:**
+Campaigns, Ad Sets, and Ads tables now include these universal metrics with color-coded results.

+**Balanced Scoring Logic:**
+All scores now cap at 100, even if results exceed 200 percent, eliminating inflated performance and ensuring strict accuracy.

+---

 ### 🗓️ November 1, 2025 — TikTok Integration & Dynamic Scoring Update
 - Added full TikTok support alongside Meta Ads.